justinwj/Visio-Diagram-Generator/plan docs/pseudocode/architectural_views.md

 # Architectural View Pseudocode Prompts

+Applies to any VBA-based (or future language) solution; invSys is only a sample fixture for illustration.
+Use these prompts as a general template.

 These eight views explain how the VBA codebase is structured internally.
 Pseudocode must specify the extraction and aggregation steps before implementation begins.

 ## Shared Concerns